Muzammal-Naseer/IPViT/README.md

 ## References
 <sup>([top](#contents))</sup>
-Code borrowed from [DeiT](https://github.com/facebookresearch/deit) and [DINO](https://github.com/facebookresearch/dino) repositories as well as [TIMM](https://github.com/rwightman/pytorch-image-models) library.
-We thank them for their wonderful code bases.
+Code is based on [DeiT](https://github.com/facebookresearch/deit) repository and [TIMM](https://github.com/rwightman/pytorch-image-models) library.
+We thank the authors for releasing their codes.

 ## Citation
 If you find our work, this repository and pretrained Transformers useful.
 Please consider giving a star :star: and citation.